 - If you have trailers, RVs, equipment, implements and so on line them up, square them up and make it look like you’re a neat freak!
 Trust me on this, it does make a difference.
 And once again, don’t do this at the entrance!

 - If your property is so densely covered with trees, weeds, vines and overgrowth that it’s like a wall that you can’t walk through you may want to consider getting some clearing done.
 It’s likely if buyers can’t see a property they’re not going to buy it.
 At a minimum, provide some walking paths.
 Cedar breaks can be impossible to get through, so consider opening these areas up.

-I’m telling you, a ranch that looks clean, organized and well cared for will pay off and bring you higher offers.
-The goal is to minimize the buyers list of complaints about your property.
-A buyer will use their list of work to be done as ammunition to justify a lower offer price so let’s make that list as small as possible.
+A ranch that looks clean, is organized and well cared for will pay off with good offers.
+The goal is to minimize the buyers “to do” list on your property.
+A buyer will use their “to do” list as ammunition to justify a lower offer price, so make that list as small as possible!